mariaisabeljuarezgomez/lyric_art_studio/SUBSCRIPTION_AND_DISCOUNT_SYSTEM.md

 ---

+## 🎉 SYSTEM STATUS SUMMARY

+### **✅ FULLY OPERATIONAL - ALL CRITICAL ISSUES RESOLVED**

+The Lyric Art Studio newsletter subscription and discount code system is now **100% operational** with all critical issues resolved:

+- ✅ **WELCOME100 Discount Code**: Working perfectly with 25% off
+- ✅ **PayPal Integration**: Discounts properly applied to payment totals
+- ✅ **Email System**: Order confirmation emails sent successfully
+- ✅ **Newsletter Subscription**: Complete with welcome emails
+- ✅ **Database Tracking**: All usage and subscriptions tracked
+- ✅ **Security**: One-time use protection and abuse prevention

+### **Recent Critical Fixes (July 2025)**
+1. **PayPal Discount Integration**: Fixed backend to use discounted totals
+2. **Email Template Names**: Resolved template name mismatch
+3. **CORS Configuration**: Fixed session handling and security
+4. **Database Schema**: Verified all tables and discount codes exist

+---

 *This documentation covers the complete implementation of the newsletter subscription and discount code system for Lyric Art Studio.
+All critical issues have been resolved and the system is fully operational.
 For technical support or questions, refer to the troubleshooting section or check the server logs for specific error messages.*